| | Inspire

 and redefined fishing, and the purpose of fishing.
 They developed fishing strategies

-and tactics.
-Then they realized that they had been going at it backwards.
+they realized that they had been going at it backwards.
 They

 had approached fishing from the point of view of the fisherman, and not from the